sdshao/Performance-Bugs/README.md

-# DB-Backed_Apps_Study
-## Paper List
+# Paper List
-#### Detecting Performance Anti-patterns for Applications Developed using Object-Relational Mapping
+1. Detecting Performance Anti-patterns for Applications Developed using Object-Relational Mapping
-#### Improving the Quality of Large-Scale Database-Centric Software Systems by Analyzing Database Access Code
+2. Improving the Quality of Large-Scale Database-Centric Software Systems by Analyzing Database Access Code